thepaoloboi/MagnetParser/README.md

 # MagnetParser

-Load as unpacked extension or install the package.
+Load as unpacked extension from magnet-parser folder or install the package.